23 Sights in Chemnitz, Germany (with Map and Images)

 Show sight on map

-The Red Tower is the landmark of the city of Chemnitz and its oldest preserved building.
-It was built towards the end of the 12th century and initially served as a keep to protect the surrounding settlements, later it was the seat of the town bailiff.
-Presumably, the tower was already integrated into the Chemnitz city fortifications around 1230.
+The Red Tower is the landmark of the city of Chemnitz and its oldest surviving building.
+It was built towards the end of the 12th century and initially served as a keep to protect the surrounding settlements, later it was the seat of the city bailiff.
+The tower was probably integrated into the Chemnitz city fortifications as early as 1230.

 Wikipedia: Roter Turm (Chemnitz) (DE)